 A note on co-parenting: What a great concept, this co-parenting.
 It is certainly what we did while married.
 While divorced, the picture changes significantly due to the above-outlined imbalance.
 Co-parenting is a cooperative process.
 When one partner decides not to co-parent, particularly if that parent is the custodial parent, there’s not a lot that can be done by the non-custodial parent.
 You could sue your ex to make them include you in the things they are supposed to include you on, like medical procedures and diagnosis, class schedules and changing from advanced English back to normal English.
 These are important decisions, and in the parenting plan, often it is required that both parents consult the other when one of these inflection points is encountered.
 If your co-parent doesn’t want to include you, however, then co-parenting becomes a buzzword rather than a strategy to maintain a balanced parenting relationship.

-I sincerely hope this helps you along your journey towards becoming a single dad.
-If you want your kids to have a balanced upbringing, your input weighted equally to your ex-wife’s input, you’re going to have to fight for 50/50 co-parenting.
+I sincerely hope this helps you along your journey towards becoming a single parent.
+If you want your kids to have a balanced upbringing, your input weighted equally to your ex’s input, you’re going to have to fight for 50/50 co-parenting.
 Anything less, and you’re going to be marginalized by time, money, and share of mind.
 Sure, my kids know and love me, but their young personalities were primarily shaped by the somewhat cynical views of their mom.

 If there is anything I can do to help you along your journey, please let me know.
-I do have group and private coaching sessions for men going through a divorce, or learning to find a healthy relationship after divorce.
+I do have group and private coaching sessions for men and women going through a divorce, or learning to find a healthy relationship after divorce.

 related posts from Positive Divorce: